rboudrouss/jaseci/jac/jaclang/cli/cli.md

     - `ast`: Displays the Abstract Syntax Tree (AST) of the specified .jac file.
     - `ast.`: Generates a dot graph representation of the AST for the specified .jac file.
     - `cfg.`: Generates a dot graph representatuin of the CFG(Control Flow Graph) for a specific .jac file
+    - `semantic`: Extracts and serializes the Semantic Registry as JSON for the specified .jac file.
+    - `semantic.`: Generates a DOT graph visualization of the Semantic Registry for the specified .jac file.
     - `pyast`: Generates the Python AST for a .py file or the relevant Python AST for the generated Python code from a .jac file.
     - `py`: Displays the relevant generated Python code for the respective Jac code in a .jac file.
   - `file_path`: Path to the .jac or .py file.